 Customers observed behaving in ways identified as unacceptable in this code of conduct will be instructed to cease the behavior or leave the library.
 Failure to observe these rules by refusing to change conduct when asked will result in loss of Library privileges, including the right to visit Library facilities and grounds.
 Banning will vary based on the circumstances of the offense.

 Every child’s visit to the Library will be an enjoyable and safe experience.
 For the safety of the child, parents/legal guardians and caretakers should realize that Library personnel are not responsible for small children.
 Children under seven years of age may not be left unattended in the library.
 Older siblings under 12 years of age are not acceptable substitutes for legal guardians or caretakers.

-If an unattended child under seven cannot locate his or her parent, legal guardian, or caretaker in the building within fifteen minutes of staff becoming aware of the problem, police will be called.
+If an unattended child under seven cannot locate a parent, legal guardian, or caretaker in the building within fifteen minutes of staff becoming aware of the problem, police will be called.

 If an unattended minor under eighteen years of age remains in the Library fifteen minutes past closing, police may be called.
 Attempts may be made by staff to contact the minor’s parent, legal guardian or caretaker prior to calling the police.

 It is the responsibility of the Wichita Public Library to maintain a healthy and clean environment for all Library users and to protect the City's investment in Library collections, equipment and property.
 In order to fulfill this responsibility, the Library may restrict a user’s ability to borrow materials and/or to visit Library facilities when such use may jeopardize the health and cleanliness of Library facilities, collections and users.

 Examples of situations where borrowing of materials may be suspended include, but are not limited to:

-Examples of situations where access to Library facilities may be suspended include, but not be limited to:
+Examples of situations where access to Library facilities may be suspended include, but are not limited to: